SoftwareAG/c8y-docs/src/documents/guides/java/developing-services-client.html.md

 Note that not every sms provider supports receiving messages.

-To receive all sms messages you can use Api as follows.
+To receive all sms messages you can use API as follows.

     smsMessagingApi.getAllMessages(Address.phoneNumber("<phone number>"));